-- The BMA calls on MPs to oppose the Strikes (minimum service levels) Bill and to urge Government to ensure there is meaningful engagement with unions on pay, instead of heavy-handed tactics that put workers' rights and jobs at risk. - The BMA strongly opposes the Strikes (minimum service levels) bill, which would amend the Trade Union and Labour Relations (Consolidation) Act 1992 to: - enable employers to issue work notices identifying staff required to work to ensure minimum service levels in public services, and; - remove protections for trade unions from legal action if they fail to ensure minimum service levels, and for staff from unfair dismissal if they strike when a work notice has been issued. - It gives the Secretary of State wide-ranging powers to specify the levels of service required during strikes in public services via regulations subject to the affirmative resolution procedure.
-These are not defined in the bill and therefore transfer huge powers to the secretary of state to define them via statutory instrument with apparently no restrictions on this power or protections against over-reach. - The Bill risks contravening the UK's obligations under Convention 87 of the International Labour Organisation that protects the right to organise.
-It diminishes unions' rights and responsibilities to represent their workers, infringes workers' rights to strike and threatens key public sector workers with losing their jobs if they fight for better conditions.
-Any proposals which could reduce an already too small workforce are completely unacceptable. - The BMA has long called on the Government to ensure safe-staffing levels across the NHS, but it has failed to take the action needed to do so.
-It is ironic that the Government is now focusing on minimum staffing levels as a reason to curtail strike action when protecting the NHS goes to the heart of why healthcare workers are striking and considering striking. - It is an established principle amongst healthcare unions that strike action should be coordinated in such a way as to allow critical services to continue to function (e.g. Consultants covering for Junior Doctors in emergency care). - To protect the NHS and patient care, the Government must focus on addressing the NHS workforce crisis and retaining and recruiting the staff needed.
+- The BMA calls on MPs to oppose the Strikes (minimum service levels) Bill and to urge Government to ensure there is meaningful engagement with unions on pay, instead of heavy-handed tactics that put workers' rights and jobs at risk. - The BMA strongly opposes the Strikes (minimum service levels) Bill, which would amend the Trade Union and Labour Relations (Consolidation) Act 1992 to: - enable employers to issue work notices identifying staff required to work to ensure minimum service levels in public services, and; - remove protections for trade unions from legal action if they fail to ensure minimum service levels, and for staff from unfair dismissal if they strike when a work notice has been issued. - The BMA has long called on the Government to ensure safe-staffing levels across the NHS, but it has failed to take the action needed to do so.
+It is ironic that the Government is now focusing on minimum staffing levels as a reason to curtail strike action when protecting the NHS goes to the heart of why healthcare workers are striking and considering striking. - The Bill gives the Secretary of State wide-ranging powers to define and set the levels of service required during strikes in public services via regulations subject to the affirmative resolution procedure.
+These are not defined in the bill and therefore transfer huge powers to the secretary of state to define them via statutory instrument with apparently no restrictions on this power or protections against over-reach. - We are particularly alarmed at the rate at which Government is progressing the Bill through parliament and the apparent disregard for parliamentary procedure no impact assessment has taken place and the Government has yet to begin consultation with any of the impacted sectors, despite remaining stages of the in the Commons due to conclude on 30th January. - The Bill risks contravening the UK's obligations under Convention 87 of the International Labour Organisation that protects the right to organise.
+It is a disproportionate and unnecessary measure, given life and limb protections that already exist in the 1992 Act.
+It is an established principle amongst healthcare unions that strike action should be coordinated in such a way as to allow critical services to continue to function.